 Sheep are popular on lifestyle farms because they are small and relatively easy to handle and the barriers to entry are small.

 Grass Staggers occurs when the intake of magnesium is exceeded by its output.
 It is common in spring due to an increased requirement of magnesium for lactation and the decreased magnesium content of lush green pasture.
-Grass taggers is not just restricted to the first few days of lactation.
-As with all metabolic conditions it is important to act fast.
-Contact Franklin Vets immediately if you notice the following symptoms:
+Grass staggers is not just restricted to the first few days of lactation.
+As with all metabolic conditions, it is important to act fast.
+Contact North Canterbury Vets immediately if you notice the following symptoms:

 - Hyper-excitability and restlessness